EllaLi86/dsc80_final_project/README.md

 I examined the distributions of key variables individually to understand their ranges, central tendencies, and patterns.

+---

-- **Distribution of Average Rating**
+**Distribution of Average Rating**

 <iframe
   src="assets/avg_rating_histogram.html"
   width="800"
   height="600"
   frameborder="0"
+></iframe>

-></iframe>The distribution of average ratings is heavily left-skewed, with the vast majority of recipes receiving ratings between 4.5 and 5 stars.
+The distribution of average ratings is heavily left-skewed, with the vast majority of recipes receiving ratings between 4.5 and 5 stars.
 This indicates that users tend to rate recipes positively overall, with 44,076 recipes falling in the highest rating bin, making it challenging to distinguish between truly exceptional recipes and merely good ones.

+---

-- **Distribution of Cooking Time**
+**Distribution of Cooking Time**

 Since approximately 12.3% of recipes have cooking times exceeding 100 minutes (which could skew the visualization), I filtered to show only recipes with cooking times under 100 minutes for a clearer view of the typical preparation time range.